stubma/cocos2dx-classical/README.md

 	* fix memory leak in Widget.removeChild
 	* CCArmatureAnimation adds hasFrameEvent to detect existence of a frame event
 	* Invisible widget won't response to touch event
-	* fix CocoStudio image search logic, now search paths works for it
+	* fix CocoStudio image search logic, now search paths work for it
 	* add localization support for CocoStudio, any text starts with @ will be treat as a string key and engine will use CCLocalization to get final string, based on system current locale setting.
 * reimplement TMX, support multi-tileset for one layer(merge from cocos2dx-better CBTMXTileMap)
 * reimplement CCTableView(merge from cocos2dx-better CCGridView):